Adrik-LOL/DesktopNotifier.PY/README.md

 # DesktopNotifier.PY
-A Python lib based on notifypy
+A Python lib based on plyer